huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

   Changing this parameter will create a new resource.

-* `enc_certificate` - (Optional, String, ForceNew) Specifies the encrypted content of the state secret certificate.
+* `enc_certificate` - (Optional, String, ForceNew) Specifies the encrypted content of the certificate encrypted with SM series cryptographic algorithms.
   Using the escape character `\n` or `\r\n` to replace carriage return and line feed characters.

   Changing this parameter will create a new resource.

-* `enc_private_key` - (Optional, String, ForceNew) Specifies the encrypted private key of the state secret certificate.
+* `enc_private_key` - (Optional, String, ForceNew) Specifies the encrypted private key of the certificate encrypted with SM series cryptographic algorithms.
   Password-protected private keys cannot be uploaded, and using the escape character `\n` or `\r\n` to replace carriage return and line feed characters.

   Changing this parameter will create a new resource.

+-> Fields `enc_certificate` and `enc_private_key` are required when importing a certificate encrypted with SM series cryptographic algorithms.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID.
 This parameter is only valid for enterprise users.
 Resources under all authorized enterprise projects of the tenant will be queried by default